usnavy/Navy-Design-Guide/image-scheme.md

 > Some colors don't pair well with our brand colors.
 Avoid images
 > with large areas of clashing color.

+<hr>

+### Assorted Imagery

 #### Usage
-Informational imagery assists users in understanding content, without being the focal point in a User Interface (UI).
-It represents entities or content, either literally or conceptually.
+Thumbnails are small images that represent the narrative or information in tight spaces.
+They typically act as tap targets that lead to primary content, appearing within components.

 #### Placement
-They are within information driven content, and promote the informatics.

-<hr>

-### Assorted Imagery
+They are used when providing previews, teasers, lists, or groups of visual imagery.

 ##### Appearance